 Start at WALT Wines, the sister winery of HALL Wines in Napa Valley.
 The homey, art-filled tasting room offers a diverse array of high-end Pinot Noir and Chardonnay from vineyards spanning 1,000 miles of Pacific Coast.
 Just across the street is Hawkes, with its laser-like focus on delicious, well-balanced Alexander Valley Cabernet Sauvignon and Merlot.
 Having only a few wines to taste will leave you plenty of time to relax, sip, and people-watch from the patio.
 Now duck into Pangloss Cellars, a new tasting room that oozes rustic elegance, with exposed stone walls and comfy decor that look straight out of a perfectly styled furniture ad.
 Sample rich reds, including the built-to-last Moon Mountain Cabernet, which is even better when paired with upscale nibbles.

-Start your explorations with a quick geography lesson.
+Start your explorations with a quick geography lesson (the Sonoma County Visitors Bureau has an interactive map to help you get your bearings).
 There’s the town of Sonoma, with its historic Sonoma Plaza.
-Then, there’s Sonoma Valley, referring to the area between Santa Rosa and the town of Sonoma (and known as the Valley of the Moon), featuring individual wine regions such as Kenwood and Glen Ellen.
-And the then there’s the entire region encompassing it all, officially known as Sonoma County.
+Then, there’s Sonoma Valley, which refers to the area between Santa Rosa and the town of Sonoma (and is also known as the Valley of the Moon), which features individual wine regions such as Kenwood and Glen Ellen.
+And then there’s the entire region encompassing it all, officially known as Sonoma County.

 In Sonoma County, it’s often the actual winemaker who’s filling your glass, with the faithful winery dog sitting nearby.